keithbuhler/keithbuhler.github.io/heraclitus.md

 Most men follow minstrels and take the multitude for a teacher,
 not knowing that many are bad and few good.
-But the best men choose one thing above all--immortal glory among mortals;
+But the best men choose one thing above all -- immortal glory --
 While the masses stuff themselves like cattle.

 Self-control is the highest virtue,